-Nest: The female builds the open cup-nest of long plant fibers and milkweed down, and lined with fine grasses, hair, and feathers.
+Nest: The female builds the open cup-nest of long plant fibers and milkweed down, and is lined with fine grasses, hair, and feathers.
 The nest is placed in a small tree or shrub, 6 or 7 feet above the ground.

 Status in Tennessee: The Prairie Warbler is a fairly common migrant and summer resident in the state, especially in Middle Tennessee.
 Birds generally arrive by early April and depart by mid-September.
-Population declines in Tennessee, and throughout most of the range, are largely attributable to loss of breeding habitat through development, "cleaner" farming practices, and natural succession of shrubby habitat to forest.
+Population declines in Tennessee, and throughout most of the range, are largely attributable to the loss of breeding habitat through development, "cleaner" farming practices, and natural succession of shrubby habitat to the forest.

 - Alexander Wilson named the Prairie Warbler in 1810 from specimens collected in Kentucky in a habitat that was then called a prairie.
 The habitat is now referred to as "a barrens."

 - As with many species of warbler, the Prairie Warbler sings two types of song.
 One is to attract and maintain the pair bond with the female, the other to defend its territory from other males.
-In the Prairie Warbler, both songs have ascending buzzy notes but the later type is lower in pitch, and has fewer, longer notes.
+In the Prairie Warbler, both songs have ascending buzzy notes but the later type is lower in pitch and has fewer, longer notes.